-Increase spring preload to increase the vehicles ride height.
+Increase spring preload to increase vehicle ride height.

-WARNING: Be sure not to add too much preload into the coil spring.
+WARNING: Be sure not to add too much pre-load into the coil spring.
 Doing so may result in coil-bind, leading to spring failure and potentially injury or death.
 If you are at maximum preload and need more ride-height, contact FOX for a stiffer spring.

-• The distance from the ground to the rear frame rail should be between 13.75-14.00"
+- The distance from the ground to the front outer frame rail should be between 13.5-13.75" - The distance from the ground to the rear frame rail should be between 13.25-13.5"

 The optimum vehicle ride height will be determined by exact vehicle configuration and usage.

 Individual vehicles can vary significantly in weight so it is important to check the ride height when you first install your shocks.
 For example, if you have added accessories to your vehicle that increase the weight, you may need to consider alternate spring rates.